Newton County, Texas

 Newton County is the easternmost county in the U.S. state of Texas.
 As of the 2020 census, its population was 12,217.
 Its county seat is Newton.
 The county is named for John Newton, a veteran of the American Revolutionary War.

-Newton County is included in the Beaumont-Port Arthur Metropolitan Statistical Area.
+Newton County is included in the Beaumont–Port Arthur metropolitan area.

 As of 2000, it had the second-lowest population density for all counties in East Texas, behind only Red River County, and the lowest population density in Deep East Texas.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 940 sqmi, of which 934 sqmi is land and 6.1 sqmi (0.6%) is covered by water.
+According to the U.S. Census Bureau, the county has a total area of 940 sqmi, of which 6.1 sqmi (0.6%) is covered by water.